mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Since Application AEAD keys are also automatically updated at each Group operation, the AEAD key exhaustion bound applies on a per message basis.
-In all cases, a participant MUST NOT encrypt more than expected by the AEAD scheme with IV and keys generated from the same Application secrets.
+In all cases, a participant MUST NOT encrypt more than expected by the AEAD scheme with Nonces and keys generated from the same Application secrets.

 Note that each change to the Group through a Handshake message will cause a change of the Group Secret.
 Hence this change MUST be applied before encrypting